The dog, over centuries, has become a staple in the life of humankind.

 How much exercise does the Poogle need?

-The Poogle is a fairly active Poogle and will need roughly 45 minutes of exercise per day, along with 10 miles of walking.
+The Poogle is fairly active and will need roughly 45 minutes of exercise per day, along with 10 miles of walking.

 Long trips to the dog park are always recommended, as well as walks along a lake or beach, as the Poogle loves to swim.